From that time Jesus began to preach and say,

-In this chapter, we are dealing specifically with initial repentance that you do as part of being born again.
+In this chapter, we are dealing specifically with the initial repentance you do as part of being born again.
 But also realize, once born again, a Christian continues in (ongoing daily) repentance over their lifetime with the avoidance of deliberate and continued sinful behavior and actions.
-None of us will be perfect and never commit sin, that is not what repentance is indicating.
-It’s indicating a sincere desire and deliberate willed choice to not participate in sinful actions and behavior.
+None of us will be perfect and never commit sin; that is not what repentance is indicating.
+It’s indicating a sincere desire and deliberate, willed choice to not participate in sinful actions and behavior.
 We are not to live under bondage to sin any longer, as a slave to sin, carrying out its desires.
-We will still slip and fall sometimes; that is normal.
+We will still slip and stumble at times; that is normal.
 Just get back up, dust yourself off, confess and repent of the recent sin, learn from it and then continue walking towards Christ Jesus every single day, pressing even harder into Him if needed!
 If you confess your sins, the Bible says that “He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness.”
-If you fall down, get right back up, repent and then continue on, pressing even harder into Jesus!
-Remember, you are not going to be doing this by your own “will-power”; you are doing it through His divine strength and might – by the power of Christ who lives in you.
-No matter what you have done, or struggle with at this very moment, the power of Christ will enable you to overcome it.
+Remember, you are not going to be doing this by your own “will-power”; you are doing it through His divine strength and might – by the power of Christ who “lives in you.”
+No matter what you have done or struggle with at this very moment, the power of Christ will enable you to overcome it.